bshap93/study_the_map/README.md

 # StudyTheMap

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/study_the_map`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 This gem will gather skiing trail maps from skimap.org, allowing you to find and download maps from sites for resorts across the world.

 ## Installation